 - Document existing research and research synthesis priorities.
 Have others working in your area conducted a priority setting exercise?
-How were these priorities set (i.e. were stakeholder perspectives included adequately)?
-Can you use the work that is already completed to inform your own priority setting process? - Burden of disease data: - Incidence data: - Systematic reviews (including non-Cochrane reviews) which reviews are already done and do these reviews identify any gaps? - Guidelines what research needs are identified? - Reports from key stakeholders; key (global) policy documents what research needs are identified? - RCTs what RCTs are expected to be published; will this need a new review or update of an existing review?
+How were these priorities set (i.e. were stakeholder perspectives included adequately, what methods were used, what was the scope of the process)?
+While building on an existing, well conducted, external priority setting processes may be helpful, the use of such external exercises to replace a process specific to your Cochrane Group is not encouraged.
+Developing a tailored priority setting process has additional benefits in developing or strengthening relations with external stakeholders for your Cochrane Group, and allows for a critical review and reflection on your current systematic review portfolio. - Burden of disease data; - Incidence data; - Systematic reviews (including non-Cochrane reviews) which reviews are already done and do these reviews identify any gaps? - Guidelines what research needs are identified? - Reports from key stakeholders; key (global) policy documents what research needs are identified? - RCTs what RCTs are expected to be published; will this need a new review or update of an existing review?
 This horizon scanning work may already be done by information specialists and can be directly integrated into priority setting processes.
 The Group's information specialist can use the CRS to identify topics where sufficient RCT evidence exists but no systematic review has been done.